 The most qualified applicants will be invited to an interview day.
-The purpose of the interview expreience at Faulkner Univertisty is to assure a good match between the program and the applicant while also allowing applicants the opportunity to learn more about the program.
-During the interview, members of the Faulkner PA Program faculty as well as members of the local community will assess communication skills, knowledge of and commitment to the PA profession, probleming solving, maturity, and interpersonal skills.
+The purpose of the interview experience at Faulkner University is to assure a good match between the program and the applicant while also allowing applicants the opportunity to learn more about the program.
+During the interview, members of the Faulkner PA Program faculty, as well as local practitioners, will assess communication skills, knowledge of and commitment to the PA profession, problem-solving, maturity, and interpersonal skills.

-After the completion of the intreview experience, the applicant's complete file will be reviewed and scored based on interview impression, missional alignment, academic excellence, and knowldege of and commitment to the PA profession.
+After the completion of the interview experience, the applicant's complete file will be reviewed and scored based on interview impression, missional alignment, academic excellence, and knowledge of and commitment to the PA profession.
 The entire admissions team will review the results of this scoring and create a ranked list for admissions.

 The Faulkner University PA Program has a rolling admissions process.
-The admission team will contact all applicants within 1 month of interview to share the admission committee decision.
-Applicants offered a position will have seven days to accept and make a nonrefundable $1,000 deposite that will be applied to the first semester's tuition.
+The admission team will contact all applicants within 1 month of the interview to share the admission committee decision.
+Applicants offered a position will have seven days to accept and make a non-refundable $1,000 deposit that will be applied to the first semester's tuition.

-A ranked alternate list will be maintained and will be offered positions based on avalibility until the time class starts.
+A ranked alternate list will be maintained and will be offered positions based on availability until the time class starts.

 Tuition and Fees